-17. Suspension and revision of Financial Regulations
+19. Suspension and revision of Financial Regulations

-- 17.1.
-The council shall review these Financial Regulations annually and following any change of Clerk.
-The Clerk shall monitor changes in legislation or proper practices and advise the council of any need to amend these Financial Regulations. - 17.2.
-The council may, by resolution duly notified prior to the relevant meeting of council, suspend any part of these Financial Regulations, provided that reasons for the

-- suspension are recorded and that an assessment of the risks arising has been presented to all members.
-Suspension does not disapply any legislation or permit the council to act unlawfully. - 17.3.
+- 19.1.
+The council shall review these Financial Regulations[annually and following any change of clerk or RFO.
+The Clerk shall monitor changes in legislation or proper practices and advise the council of any need to amend these Financial Regulations. - 19.2.
+The council may, by resolution duly notified prior to the relevant meeting of council, suspend any part of these Financial Regulations, provided that reasons for the suspension are recorded and that an assessment of the risks arising has been presented to all members.
+Suspension does not disapply any legislation or permit the council to act unlawfully. - 19.3.
 The council may temporarily amend these Financial Regulations by a duly notified resolution, to cope with periods of absence, local government reorganisation, national restrictions or other exceptional circumstances.